larascremin/snake-game/README.md

 This is a simple Snake Game developed in JavaScript. <br>
 All design and illustrations, including pixel art, were also made by me.

-##

-### How to Play

 👉 https://snakegame-ls.vercel.app/

-1. Use the arrow keys on your keyboard to control the snake's direction;
-2. Try to eat the apples to grow and earn points;
-3. Avoid colliding with walls or the snake's own body;

 ##